Web Analytics Made Easy -

 Another criticism says that it is theoretically possible to improve the situation of the Omelas child.
 Arguments for and against such an improvement can be found in The Cultural Evolution of Suffering.
 Antinatalists, however, do not participate in speculations about the future.
 For them the City of Omelas is discredited once and for all.
 A system (respectively the laws of nature) that produced the history of torture, the Holocaust and the Hoeryong camp cannot be trusted and must be denied, regardless of its hypothetical merits in the future.

-Because of the “moral dictator argument” the Omelas metaphor can be seen as a moral dilemma (see www.friesian.com/valley/dilemmas.htm).
-Philosophical antinatalists argue that there is something inherently unacceptable in the construction of the world because moral dilemmas are unavoidable.
+Because of the “moral dictator argument” the Omelas metaphor can be seen as a ethical dilemma (see www.friesian.com/valley/dilemmas.htm).
+Philosophical antinatalists argue that there is something inherently unacceptable in the construction of the world because ethical dilemmas are unavoidable.
 Here some more examples:

 - Animal testing: The stronger species avoids suffering at the cost of the weaker species.